SilviaSaverino/Reader-s-angle-Back-End/README.md

 The serializer includes the following fields:
 - owner: A read-only field that represents the username of the profile owner.
 - is_owner: A custom field that determines whether the authenticated user is the owner of the profile.
+- posts_count: A read-only field that represents the count of posts associated with the profile.
+- reviews_count: A read-only field that represents the count of reviews associated with the profile.
+- read_posts_count: A custom field that retrieves the count of posts marked as "Read" for the profile.
+- will_read_posts_count: A custom field that retrieves the count of posts marked as "Will read" for the profile.

+Methods
+- get_is_owner(obj): This method is a SerializerMethodField that checks whether the authenticated user is the owner of the profile (obj).
+- get_read_posts_count(obj): This method is a SerializerMethodField that retrieves the count of posts marked as "Read" for the profile (obj).
+- get_will_read_posts_count(obj): This method is a SerializerMethodField that retrieves the count of posts marked as "Will read" for the profile (obj).

 The serializer's Meta class defines the model and fields that should be included in the serialized representation of the Profile model.
-The specified fields include: id, owner, created_at, updated_at, name, bio, image, and is_owner.
+The specified fields include: id, owner, created_at, updated_at, name, bio, image, is_owner, posts_count, reviews_count, read_posts_count, and will_read_posts_count.

 ## Post Serializer
 The PostSerializer is responsible for serializing and deserializing data related to the Post model.
 It defines how the Post instances are represented in JSON format.